robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 **Restart the EC2 instance to rotate the access keys (EC2)**

 All active credentials for the compromised IAM role have been invalidated.
 This means the attacker can no longer use those access keys, but it also means that any applications that use this role can't as well.
 You knew this going in but decided it was necessary due to the high risk of a compromised IAM access key.
 In order to ensure the availability of your application you need to refresh the access keys on the instance by stopping and starting the instance. *A simple reboot will not change the keys.* If you waited the temporary security credential on the instance would be refreshed but this procedure will speed things up.
-Since you are using AWS Systems Manager for doing administration on your EC2 Instances you can use it to query the metadata to validate that the access keys were rotated after the instance restart.
+Since you are using AWS Systems Manager for administration on your EC2 instances you can use it to query the metadata to validate that the access keys were rotated after the instance restart.

 6. In the <a href="https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:sort=instanceId" target="_blank">EC2 console</a> **Stop** the Instance named **threat-detection-wksp: Compromised Instance**.

-Check the box next to the instance, select the *Actions menu*, *Instance State*, *Stop*, confirm by pressing *Yes*, *Stop*
+Check the box next to the instance, select the **Actions menu**, **Instance State**, **Stop**, confirm by pressing **Yes**, **Stop**

 7. Wait for the Instance State to say **stopped** under **Instance State** (you may need to refresh the EC2 console) and then **Start** the instance.